Matt Underwood | Assistant Head Coach

 Director of Recruiting / Slotbacks and Wide Receivers Coach

-Matt Underwood will be in his fifth season as an assistant coach at Harding and in 2018 will serve as assistant head coach, director of recruiting and slot backs and wide receivers coach.
+Matt Underwood will be in his sixth season as an assistant coach at Harding and his third as assistant head coach, director of recruiting and slot backs and wide receivers coach.
 He has also coached quarterbacks and fullbacks.

-Last season, Harding ranked second nationally with 341.9 rushing yards per game.
+The 2017 season saw Harding rank second nationally with 341.9 rushing yards per game.
 Slot back Zach Shelley earned All-GAC, becoming only the third Harding running back ever to earn three or more all-conference honors.
-Harding's slot backs averaged 8.4 yards per rush in 2017, Shelley graduated as the NCAA active career leader in yards per rush (8.5), and Grant Kimberlin averaged 9.8 yards per carrry and had five 100-yard games.
+Harding's slot backs averaged 8.4 yards per rush in 2017, Shelley graduated as the NCAA active career leader in yards per rush (8.5), and Grant Kimberlin averaged 9.8 yards per carry and had five 100-yard games.

 Underwood helped direct Division II's top rushing offense in 2016, guiding Harding to 362.8 rushing yards per game.
 The Bisons set a school record with 61 rushing TD.
 Quarterback Park Parish received Great American Conference Offensive Player of the Year honors, fullback Michael Latu and offensive tackle Gavin De Los Santos received All-America awards, and Shelley earned first-team All-GAC.